Aviation Heritage ParkVisit Website

 The second plane to join the display was a Grumman F9F-5 Panther.
 It is a representation of the plane Johnny Magda, Kentuckian, WKU alumnus, Commander of the Blue Angels and Korean War hero, flew.

 Also on display is a Lockheed T-33 Shooting Star, dedicated on October 22, 2011.
 The plane honors Gen. Russ Dougherty, a Glasgow native who flew more than 70 types of aircraft and commanded the Strategic Air Command during the Cold War.
 The T-33 also bears the name of U.S. Air Force Capt.
 Robert E. Mitchell who was killed in the same type of plane during a training exercise in 1962.

 "Landing" in October 2013 was a USAF F-111 honoring Bowling Green native Col. Arnie Franklin, who led the 1986 USA"F raid on Libya.
 This particular plane was a part of that raid and was also the exact plane to drop the last bomb on the last night of the Desert Storm War.

-Then in September 2014, AHP welcomed a NASA T-38 Talon to its collection, only the 12th site for public display of this particular type of aircraft.
+In September 2014, AHP welcomed a NASA T-38 Talon to its collection, only the 12th site for public display of this particular type of aircraft.
 It was the world’s first supersonic trainer primarily used by the USAF before NASA astronauts began using them for necessary travel and as chase planes.
 This T-38 will be on display in honor of local astronaut Terry Wilcutt.

 Other planes are in the works, so check back often for updates.
-Tune in to FM Station 89.3 at the Park to hear more about the aircraft and their pilots!

 - Handicap Accessible: